How to import product data from a CSV file

 You can also save a new profile by clicking "Save profile".

-ℹ️ Don't save a new Import Profile until after you have completed the Data Matching section
+💡 Don't save a new Import Profile until after you have finished matching all your relevant columns.

 This is the part of the Import Overview where you can map the data from your CSV into data you have in Plytix.

-In Data Matching, you will see a list of all the headers in your spreadsheet, that will be matched or unmatched.
+In Data Matching, you will see a list of all the headers in your spreadsheet, that will appear as matched or unmatched.
+To sort these attributes, select which ones you want to view from the dropdown on the right.
+You can also view any attributes that have been matched to the same column by selecting 'Duplicated.'

 Auto-matched attributes